Keep it Tighter -- A Story on Analytical Mean Embeddings: RESULTS

 Let the number of samples $N$ taken from $\P$ be even.
 Then for any $p\ge 2$, there exists a universal constant $C=C_{p,\P,K} >0$ such that for any $\varepsilon>0$

-and the same bound holds for the deviation below with $-\varepsilon$. \end{theorem}
+The same bound holds for the deviation of $-\varepsilon$ below. \end{theorem}

-\tb{Remarks:} \begin{itemize}[labelindent=0em,leftmargin=1em,topsep=0em,partopsep=0cm,parsep=0cm,itemsep=2mm] \item In Theorem \ref{prop:concentration_exponentiated}, we showed convergence guarantees for the semi-explicit MMD estimator with the exponential kernel.
-The proof relies on combining concentration results for U-statistics and martingales.
+\tb{Remarks:} \begin{itemize}[labelindent=0em,leftmargin=1em,topsep=0em,partopsep=0cm,parsep=0cm,itemsep=2mm] \item The proof of Theorem~\ref{prop:concentration_exponentiated} relies on combining concentration results for U-statistics and martingales.
 One could use similar ideas to cover the two-sample MMD estimator $\MMDshatU{\P,\Q}$ for the exponential kernel.